 To the south, the island state of Tasmania seemed to have an infinite amount of forest and untouched areas and while the northern states became involved in conservation there seemed little to worry about.
 One issue did arise in 1946 when part of the Mt Field National Park was transferred to forestry and logged.
 Public protest resulted in an equal area of forest of poorer quality being added back to the park as compensation.
 Otherwise little happened until the 1960's.

 In 1967, bushwalkers first learnt about the intention to flood Lake Pedder.
 This was a national park and unique being the only glacial outwash lake in the world.
-It was quite large being 9 square km.
-It was also very beautiful with coloured sands and surrounded by mountain ranges.
+It was quite large being 9 square km and was very beautiful with coloured sands and surrounded by mountain ranges.
 The government tried to silence any news of this event and even the newspapers refused to print any articles or letters about it for a long time.
 Despite the silence, people did work out what was happening and 10,000 people signed a petition about it in Hobart (the total population of Hobart was just over 100,000 so this was a very significant number considering the news media was silent on the issue).
 The Lake Pedder Action Committee was formed as opposition to the dam scheme.
 Basically the government ignored the people and pushed the required bills through parliament in the early hours of the morning when no observers were present.
 Most of the bushwalkers in Hobart then gave up the fight as lost.
 The dam scheme took several years to build - in 1971 there was another series of protests but by 1972 the lake was flooded.
 The real shame was that the flooding was not even necessary as it is just an emergency backup storage for another dam and there were viable alternative schemes.